nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 ---
 name: one-two
 ---
-Initial ideas result in user-tested mockups (dashed box).
+*Fig. 2* Initial ideas result in user-tested mockups (dashed box).
 Successful features are kept, combined, and refined into Mockup 4.
 New ideas are generated based on feedback and research.
 Iterations leads to new mockups.
 ```

 In parallel to the initial round of development that culminated with a user testing session, the team generates and explores new ideas that arise from feedback from users, additional secondary research, and refined project requirements such as appearance and interaction preferences.
 New ideas go through the same iterative process of evaluate, build, and test to develop Mockups 5 and 6.
 The team conducted another round of testing with users.
 The user feedback is combined with guidance from prototyping specialists, instructors/supervisors, and project stakeholders to inform the team on a prototype that represents their design concept.
 For a real-life example of this process in action for a DTC team, watch the [video describing the development of a one-handed glove donner](https://youtu.be/ZJJdJ1hQywM) [^1].